 - Millet Porridge: This recipe comes by way of Alicia Silverstone and it looks as gorgeous as Alicia herself!

 - Farina: You may have grown up with Cream of Wheat.
 You can make a healthy vegan version with plain farina, some spices, and even cocoa powder.

 - Fruit Salad: You can't go wrong with a fruit salad any time of the day.
 Perfect for a light breakfast or as a side.

 - Green Smoothie: For those of you who really like portable breakfasts, the smoothie is the way to go.
 It's green, good for you, and delicious.
 What more could you want?

-- Acai Bowl: The purple Brazilian superfruit comes frozen in pulp or as a sorbet.
-But eat it like they do in Brazil: topped with sliced banana and granola for a supercharged breakfast.
+- Dragon Fruit Acai Bowl: The purple Brazilian super fruit comes frozen in pulp or as a sorbet.
+Add dragon fruit and banana for an over the top smoothie bowl: topped with sliced banana, kiwi, dragon fruit, and coconut flakes for a supercharged breakfast.

 - Banana Bread: Quick breads are a lot like muffin recipes but can be more versatile.
 Spread on vegan cream cheese, Nutella, or your favorite nut butter or eat it plain.

 - Biscuits and Jam: A personal favorite in the winter months, freshly baked biscuits with jam hit the spot for breakfast.